 “There were thick woods here once upon a time,” Vasilis’ glass does a sweep with his glass out in front of his house.
-“Thick woods all here… So she tells her daughters to set the table ‘Your brothers will be back home soon!’ and rushes to join the soldiers already walking to the woods.”
+“Thick woods all here… So she tells her daughters to set the table ‘Your brothers will be back home soon!’ and rushes to join the soldiers already walking into the trees.”

-Vasilis takes a drink, “The daughters were waiting by that table the whole day.
+Vasilis took a drink, “The daughters were waiting by that table the whole day.

 Later the priest is walking back to our village through the woods.
 He sees the wife.
 Calls out to her.
 Wonders why she doesn’t reply…

 Hanged.
-Hanged out there in the woods.
+Hanged out there in the trees.
 Just for wanting to see her sons.”
 Vasilis’ glass goes down cheerlessly on the table.

 “This country has much shame in its history.
 Much beauty, much glory, but so much shame.”

-We spend the evenings in the nearby city of Ptolemaida.
+We spent the evenings in the nearby city of Ptolemaida.
 A beautifully ugly place.

-The large main square – white pavestones, marble sculptures – is heaving every night.
+The large main square – white pavestones, marble sculptures – was heaving every night.
 Adolescents, parading.
 In their best, cheap, clothes.
-Made up.
-Walking up and down, catching eyes.
+Made-up, walking up and down, catching eyes.
 Dark skinned, dark hair and eyes.
 Exotic looking, attractive kids.
 The sons and daughters of the electricity workers.
 A vivid working class community.

-Everyone seems happy to help us: us, two lost, unpolished strangers.
-People want to talk, want to share.
-I instantly warm to the place.
-Even the middle-aged ladies working in the bakaliko – the mini markets – are remarkably dressed-up and flirty.
+Everyone seemed happy to help us: us, two lost, unpolished strangers.
+People wanted to talk, wanted to share.
+I instantly warmed to the place.
+Even the middle-aged ladies working in the bakaliko – the mini markets – were remarkably dressed-up and flirty.

-We stop for pitas.
+We stopped for pitas.
 The customary Greek take-out.
 However, up here in this part of Western Macedonia they have their own idiosyncrasies.
 Rather than the usual pita bread they use the unleavened lagana bread, bread that everyone else in Greece only eats on the first day of Lent.
 And quite uniquely they serve giros kebab with beef.
-I don’t know why, but I order several anyway.

-I am sad that we have to end our stop-over around Ptolemaida – an area sniffily looked down on by all the people I had told we would be having a halt here.
-The wisecracks about how living under the shadow of the power plants they’ll all die young, and we should take care not to stay too long there, just in case, don’t seem funny at all to me as we leave this kind, congenial city.
-But we have to keep moving.
+I was sad that we had to end our stop-over around Ptolemaida – an area sniffily looked down on by all the people I had told we would be having a halt here.
+The wisecracks about how living under the shadow of the power plants they’ll all die young, and we should take care not to stay too long, just in case, didn’t seem funny at all to me as we left this kind, congenial city.

-Navigating round mountains means we’ve overshot slightly on our route, so we back-track a little west and then head north towards the huge lake on the border.
-But before we reach Greece’s gigantic Prespes Lake we hit the smaller – but still vast – lake at Kastoria.
+Navigating round mountains meant we had overshot slightly on our route, so we back-tracked a little west and then headed north towards the huge lake on the Greek border.
+But before we reached Greece’s gigantic Prespes Lake we hit the smaller – but still vast – lake at Kastoria.

-We approach the town round its tray-flat water.
-A rising and falling yelp of houses – all coloured only in white and orange – sitting up, before the mountains beyond.
+We approached the town round its tray-flat water.
+A rising and falling yelp of houses – all coloured only in white and orange – sat up before the mountains beyond.

-And as we enter the town, something strange slowly reveals itself.
+And as we entered the town, something strange slowly revealed itself.

-Every other shop seems to be a large windowed store selling fur.
-Often with signs written in both Greek and Russian, and always with an incongruous picture – here, under the lavishly bright hot sun – of women models clutching fur hoods pulled tight round pouting faces.
+Every other shop seemed to be a large windowed store selling fur.
+Often with signs written in both Greek and Russian, and always with an incongruous picture – in this town, under the lavishly bright hot sun – of women models clutching fur hoods pulled tight round pouting faces.

-Kastoria got rich years ago on the fur trade and looks now unlike any Greek town I’ve been to.
+Kastoria got rich years ago on the fur trade and now looked unlike any Greek town I’d been to.
 Prosperous, clean, tidy.
 A little please with itself.
 A little unwelcoming.

-The old town, higher up, is full of handsome medieval-style, Italian-esque villas built by the first to have made their money on the fur trade in the 18th Century.
-Attractive as they are, I still don’t seem to be able to get a feeling of any great enjoyment looking at this beauty, in these small squares.
-There seems something soulless here.
+The old town, higher up, was full of handsome medieval-style, Italian-esque villas built by the first to have made their money on the fur trade in the 18th Century.
+Attractive as they were, I didn’t feel any great enjoyment looking at this beauty, in these small squares.
+There seemed something soulless here.

 It’s only from high up though that you realise that the great expanse of water you look over in Kastoria is only half of Lake Orestiada.
 Kastoria is just a jetty, a spur, sticking out into Orestiada.
 There are tens more kilometres of lake, thousands more litres of ridged freshwater, hundreds of crouping flamingos, all on the other side.

-As big as Oresitada is though, we’re soon on the move northwards to a lake ten times larger.
+As big as Orestiada is though, we were soon on the move northwards to a lake ten times larger.
 Prespes.

-On arriving, we pull into the small village of Microlimni and stop at a quiet taverna on the Prespes lake front.
-It’s satisfyingly tranquil.
+On arriving, we pulled into the small village of Microlimni and stopped at a quiet taverna on the Prespes lake front.
+It was satisfyingly tranquil.
 A few people having a quiet late lunch.
-A dog asleep, breathing deepily, under a sedate sun.
+A dog asleep, breathing deepily, under a heavy sun.

-Quite unexpectedly though, we notice things suddenly getting busier.
-People start arriving.
+Quite unexpectedly though, we noticed things suddenly get busier.
+People started arriving.
 More people than can fit in the taverna.

-Then, at the next table a young military brass band sit down next to us dressed in full fatigues, fussing and banging big gold instruments.
-They are in turn shooed away by four medalled generals in large hats, carrying sticks, who sit down importantly in their seats instead.
+Then, at the next table a young military brass band sat down next to us dressed in full fatigues, fussing and banging big gold instruments.
+They were in turn shooed away by four medalled generals in large hats, carrying sticks, who sat down importantly in their seats instead.

 What can be happening?
-A crowd has gathered around a covered statue in the small village square outside.
-A row of rigidly stood soldiers have appeared and start singing – remarkably out of tune – the Greek national anthem.
-A black collection of priests gather and anoint the crowd with swung, smoking thimyataris.
+A crowd had gathered around a covered statue in the small village square outside.
+A row of rigidly stood soldiers had appeared and started singing – remarkably out of tune – the Greek national anthem.
+A black collection of priests gathered and anointed the crowd with swung, smoking thimyataris.

-I walk out to see what’s going on just at a sudden moment of stirring in the crowd.
-Darkly dressed ladies who have been soundlessly crying into handkerchiefs lower them for a moment and stand aside with some reverence to let someone through.
+I walked over to see what’s going on just at a moment of stirring in the crowd.
+Darkly dressed ladies who had been soundlessly crying into handkerchiefs lowered them for a moment and stood aside with some reverence to let somebody through.

-And there I am.
+And there I was.
 Face to face with Prokopis Pavlopoulos – the President of Greece.

-No one seems to know what to do.
+No one seemed to know what to do.
 His bodyguards, me, or indeed Pakis– the large nosed, slightly grotesque-looking President.

-Eventually he sticks out a hand.
-I shake it.
+Eventually he stuck out a hand.
+I shook it.

-“Bravo,” I say.
-I’m not sure why, but I can think of nothing else.
+“Bravo,” I said.
+Though I’m not sure why.
+I couldn’t think of anything else to say.

-He then makes his way to the statue and says some words to the crowd, and some tv camera that have arrived.
-He unveils a carved man’s face in solid rock as the sombre ladies gasp at handkerchiefs again, and then he’s making his way to his presidential car.
-Turning to look at me, a brief wave of confusion crossing his face again before ducking inside, and he’s gone.
+He then made his way to the statue and said some words to the crowd, and some tv camera that had arrived.
+He unveiled a man’s face carved in solid rock, as the sombre ladies gasped at handkerchiefs again.

-The police guard follows him with a roar down the quiet road, as does a second tuneless rendition of the national anthem, and he leaves this tiny village quiet again, sat unattached and trivial on its huge lake.
+The police guard followed him with a roar down the quiet road, as did a second tuneless rendition of the national anthem.
+And he left this tiny village quiet again, sat unattached and trivial on its huge lake.

-The residents file past me, some giving me looks, and eventually I find from one of them that a local, rural policeman here had been shot and was killed on the lake when he uncovered, by unfortunate chance, a smuggling gang out on the waters.
-Pavlopoulos was here to honour the local man with a statue.
+The residents filed past me, some giving me looks, and eventually I found from one of them that a local, rural policeman here had been shot and was killed on the lake when he had uncovered, by unlucky chance, a smuggling gang out on the waters.
+Pavlopoulos had been here to honour the local man with a statue.

-I watch the villagers take off their old suit jackets and slowly start to breathe again.
+I watched the villagers take off their old suit jackets and slowly start to breathe again.
 Plates and bottles of ouzo appearing from under the tables.
 A back gammon board is opened and cards dealt.
 Prespes village life re-ordered itself back into its sluggish shape.